mark-mngoma/NtsikaMngoma/README.md

 ## Hi there! 👋
 ### Mark Here!
-A Backend Software Engineer by heart and profession and DevOps Engineering Enthusiast.
+I am a Backend Software Engineer by heart and profession and DevOps Engineering Enthusiast.

 #### I am experienced and proficient in these tools: Java, Scala, C#, AWS, Openshift, etc.
 <!--